-The Title IX Coordinator or designee will assign the matter to a Decision-Making Panel to determine whether a violation of policy has occurred by applying the clear and convincing evidence standard.
+The Title IX Coordinator or Deputy Title IX Coordinator will assign the matter to a Decision-Making Panel to determine whether a violation of policy has occurred by applying the preponderance of the evidence standard.
 The Decision-Making Panel members are trained to participate as informed and impartial decision-makers.
 The Decision-Making Panel consists of three individuals, two of whom must be employees of the University chosen from a pool of trained faculty and staff.
-The third member may be an external professional or a University employee.
-The Decision-Making Panel is trained in the use of the technology to be used at a Decision-Making Hearing; issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predispositions or prior sexual behavior are not relevant; the clear and convincing burden of proof on the University; providing an equal opportunity for the parties to present witnesses, including fact and expert witness, and other inculpatory and exculpatory evidence; relevant cross examination questions and follow up questions by the parties' Advisors, including credibility questions; service without a conflict of interest or bias; and the University's definition of consent.
+The third member may be an external professional or a University employee from the trained pool of employees.
+The Title IX Coordinator will designate the Chair of the Panel.
+The Decision-Making Panel is trained in:

+- the use of the technology to be used at a Decision-Making Hearing; - issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predispositions or prior sexual behavior are not relevant; - the preponderance of the evidence burden of proof is on the University; - providing an equal opportunity for the parties to present witnesses, and other inculpatory and exculpatory evidence; - relevant cross examination questions, including credibility questions; - serving without a conflict of interest or bias; and - the University's definition of consent.

-The Decision Making Panel will review the final investigation report and the evidence collected by the investigator prior to a Decision-Making Hearing.
+The Decision-Making Panel will review the final investigation report and the evidence collected by the investigator prior to a Decision-Making Hearing.

-At the hearing, the Decision Making Panel has the authority to hear and make determinations on all allegations of sexual harassment, sexual misconduct and/or retaliation and may also hear and make determinations on any additional alleged policy violations that have occurred in concert with the allegations, even though those collateral allegations may not specifically fall within the Policy.
+At the hearing, the Decision-Making Panel has the authority to hear and make determinations on all allegations of sex-based harassment, sexual misconduct and/or retaliation and may also hear and make determinations on any additional alleged policy violations that have occurred in concert with the allegations, even though those collateral allegations may not specifically fall within this SHSM Policy.